Skip to content

 The CHAS lecture programme

-Combined Hertfordshire Archaeological Societies (CHAS), Covid and zoom.
+Combined Hertfordshire Archaeological Societies (CHAS).

-The CHAS lecture season for 2022-2023 has now been set.
-The first lecture is on 3rd October 2022.
+The CHAS lecture season for 2023-2024 has now been set.
+The first lecture is on 2nd October 2023.

 Members of CHAS are: